hgploutz/coding-dojo-bootcamp-repo/README.md

 Here I look at boxplots where the x-axis is "Outlet Type" and the y-axis is the "Item Visibilty" and I am wanting to compare the Outlet Type next to the Item Visibilty in the store. <br>
-Supermarket Type1, Supermarket2, Supermarket3 and Grocery Store are the four categories in the Outlet Type column. <br>
-There are some outliers in these boxplots, with some more extreme outliers in the Grocery Store boxplot. <br>

 Supermarket 1,2 and 3 have a similar distribution of data while the Grocery store seems to have a higher degree <br> of item visibilty of their products compared to the other types. <br>